itmo-infocom/UNIX-Linux-online-course/texts/week10/047_calculator_russian.md

 ```
 $ cat calc_ui-ru.po
 ```
 First we have the metadata and then the pairs of translation strings: `msgid` with the source and `msgstr` with the translation.
-This is not a good translation strategy because, for example, some messages in one language may have different meanings in other languages in a different context.
+This is not a best translation strategy because, for example, some messages in one language may have different meanings in other languages in a different context.
 And in larger software projects like Firefox or Open/LibreOffice, other localization engines have been used in which each line from the user interface has its own unique identifier and translation for each one.
-And to simplify and unify the translation process, they use such complex tools as editors with support for the translation memory mechanism.
+And to simplify and unify the translation process, they use such complex tools as specialized editors with support for the translation memory mechanism.

-But gettext is widely used in the UNIX-like world, and that's enough for our purposes.
+But `gettext` is widely used in the UNIX-like world, and that's enough for our purposes.
 Let's compile and install our translation now:
 ```
 $ sudo make install
 [sudo] password for liveuser: